 Income from the DI Fund, the PPF Life Fund and the PPF General Fund is recognised in the period in which the relevant expenditure is charged to the statement of comprehensive income.

 Government grants received are recognised as income.

-Cash and cash equivalents comprise cash at bank and on hand and are subject to an insignificant risk of changes in value.
+Cash and cash equivalents comprise cash at bank placed with financial institutions.